Carmen: Synopsis, Character Map

 Somebody arrest me!
 I killed the woman I love!

-Carmen: Act1, Synopsis
+Carmen, Opera: Act1, Synopsis

 Square in front of a tobacco factory, Seville